 Boil the water in a pot, and put two eggs in the pot when the water is boiling.
 Remove the eggs from the pot after 5 minutes.
 Peel the boiled eggs and slice them into a few pieces.
 Shake some salt on the eggs.
 Put the sliced eggs on bread.
 Wait for Mary to put some pickles on top of the eggs.
 Press another slice of bread on top.
 Grab a zip lock bag and put your sandwich inside of the zip lock bag.

 In this questionnaire, there are 12 questions about different situations while you are preparing two sandwiches together with Mary (as mentioned above).
-Each question provides three different options to answer.
-All questions ask about which one of the first two conditions is more desirable for you in a particular situation, or whether they are equally desirable.
+Each question provides three possible answers regarding the desirability of certain circumstances.

-Desirability is a measure of the value of an event or action for one.
-Desirability can be positive if an event facilitates a positive value for you, and it can be negative if an event inhibits a positive value for you.
-For example, if you know Mary is supposed to add some pickles to the top of your sliced boiled eggs (see the picture above), how do you think it is desirable if she adds another garnish to your sandwich that you do not like?
+Desirability is a measure of the value of an event or action.
+Desirability can be positive if an event facilitates a positive value for you, and it can be negative it inhibits a positive value for you.
+For example, if you know Mary is supposed to add some pickles to the top of your sliced boiled eggs (see the picture above), how desirable do you think it is if she adds another garnish to your sandwich that you do not like?

 Now, please answer the following questions: